 Chris LoCurto: You wouldn’t remake it, you would just remold it

-Daniel Good: Remold it, because they don’t understand it, it don’t quite work for us… And once I woke up to that and realized that I go, enough is enough.
+Daniel Good: Remold it, because they don’t understand it, it doesn’t quite work for us… And once I woke up to that and realized that I go, enough is enough.
 If this is what I’m being taught, I don’t need to test any of it, I just need to go get it done and do it and put it in place.
 And that was, that was a huge mind shift.

 Chris LoCurto: Yeah.
-So just so that people do understand that you talk about like quarterly initiatives and stuff.
-What we do in our next level mastermind is we set yearly goals and then we break that down into 90 day quarterly initiatives.
+So just so that people do understand that you talk about quarterly initiatives and stuff.
+What we do in our next level mastermind is we set yearly goals and then we break that down into 90-day quarterly initiatives.
 And, we’ve been doing this for years, not only could we accomplish a ton in 90 days, but by helping other business leaders and owners to do this, we would have folks that were coming back going, we did more in those 90 days than we did in a whole year.
 Did you experience that same change?

 Daniel Good: Absolutely.
 I mean when you get focused on…what is the most important thing today?
-You know, it wasn’t long ago where priority used to mean “one” right?
-Now it’s 12 priorities and it’s just, you don’t get nothing done.
+You know, it wasn’t long ago when priority used to mean “one” right?
+Now it’s 12 priorities and it’s just, you don’t get anything done.
 And so focusing on what’s number one and how to go through that.
 And so yeah, absolutely.
 You look up and you go, oh my goodness, we just got this done in this quarter and that’s because it’s little steps, little steps.

 Chris LoCurto: So many folks get so plateaued and they’re like, “Chris, we don’t know.
 We don’t know why we’re stuck.
 We don’t know how to move past where we are” and they just don’t have those tools.
 So folks we have created a download with Daniel as a guide to the action steps he’s covering in this episode.
-Now, it will include the action steps and list of questions you need to be asking if you want to set your team up for success.
+Now, it will include the action steps and a list of questions you need to be asking if you want to set your team up for success.

 You’ll be able to save it to your phone or print it off to have it at your desk.
 So we’ll tell you how to get to that at the end of the show.
 So Daniel, here’s what I’d love for you to do.
 Tell everybody what is the difference you put this work in, what’s the difference in the business then compared to the business now?

-Daniel Good: So one of the big differences is back then I was only able to grow the business, when I had time or when I found time because I’d be in a sales role and so I’d be out meeting customers or had my toolbag on out doing the work.
-And so once in a while I found a little opportunity to work on the business rather than in it, you know, and now I have a team leader that has taken a lot of that over for me and is running the business, coaching the people one on one and doing a phenomenal job at it.
+Daniel Good: So one of the big differences is back then I was only able to grow the business when I had time or when I found time because I’d be in a sales role and so I’d be out meeting customers or had my toolbag on out doing the work.
+And so once in a while, I found a little opportunity to work on the business rather than in it, you know, and now I have a team leader that has taken a lot of that over for me and is running the business, coaching the people one on one and doing a phenomenal job at it.
 But raising him up and pouring into him and duplicating myself.
 Teaching him how to coach well.
-Also getting him the training he needs and that was huge.
+Also getting him the training he needs was huge.